Elain Duvall, Chair of RECBC

 We have collaborated with BCREA on a fact sheet about what it means for real estate professionals to be recognized as essential service providers in the public health emergency, and considerations for managing your professional risk.
 Download the fact sheet to learn more.

 Consumer information Consider linking to RECBC’s COVID-19 for Real Estate Consumers webpage from your brokerage website so your clients can easily access the consumer information.
 If you have suggestions for additions or improvements that would support you in discussions with your clients, please let us know.
-You can send us your suggestions at [email protected] — will open in a new tab.
+You can send us your suggestions at [email protected].

 To support brokerages during this difficult time, and to help ensure the continuation of effective consumer protection, RECBC has initiated an audit outreach program.
 Our auditors are reaching out to contact brokerages by phone to learn about how you may have adapted procedures to deal with the circumstances of the pandemic and ensure that you continue to meet your requirements under the Real Estate Services Act.
 Learn more about the Audit Outreach Program.